HAM/1/11/20

 Letter Description

 Summary: Letter from Lady Dartrey to Mary Hamilton.
-She is honoured that the Queen and the princesses are to visit her cottage and writes that she wishes that 'sun will shine, & the trees were full of Leaves & the garden full of Flowers'.
+She is honoured that the Queen and the princesses are to visit her cottage and writes that she hopes 'the Sun will shine', and wishes 'the Trees were full of Leaves & the Garden full of Flowers'.

 Original reference No. 19.